skalarproduktraum/phd-thesis/chapters/design-and-architecture.md

 A renderer may also run in its own thread, but must indicate that properly by setting `managesRenderLoop`, as e.g. done by the OpenGL renderer.
 In the opposite case, the renderer will run syncronous with scenery's main loop.

 A renderer may store its own metadata related to a `Node` in its `metadata` field.
-This field must be cleared upon the removal of a `Node` from the scene.
-The `metadata` must be uniquely named, such that renderers running in parallel do not interfere with each other's `metadata`.
+This field is cleared upon the removal of a `Node` from the scene.
+The `metadata` must be uniquely named, such that renderers, which could be running in parallel, do not interfere with each other's `metadata`.

-At the time of writing, scenery includes an OpenGL renderer, and a Vulkan renderer.
+At the time of writing, scenery includes a high-performance Vulkan renderer, used by default on Windows and Linux, and an OpenGL renderer, used on macOS.

 ### Windowing Systems

 On the JavaVM, the main options for drawing (to) windows and related elements are AWT, Swing, and JavaFX.
 Rendering to AWT and Swing is only supported by the OpenGL renderer, while both renderers support JavaFX.
 The Vulkan renderer by default uses GLFW to create and interact with windows, GLFW however is not compatible with AWT or Swing, because both have very similar ideas about how event handling should be done in which thread, therefore clashing about it, and leading to software instability.

 JavaFX is now the predominant mode for building scenery-based applications.
 However, in OpenGL, buffer copies from the current framebuffer to a JavaFX texture are necessary and incur a performance penalty.
-With Vulkan, this problem does not exist, as Vulkan exhibits a feature called _permanently mapped buffers_, which are accessible by both the host and device via DMA, and do not require copying, alleviating the pressure on the PCI express bus incurred by a copy.
+With Vulkan, this problem does not exist, as Vulkan exhibits a feature called _permanently mapped buffers_\TODO{link}, which are accessible by both the host and device via DMA, and do not require copying, alleviating the pressure on the PCI express bus incurred by a copy.
 These PMBs then are ping-ponged for double buffering and provide a very good user and developer experience.

 ### Rendering with OpenGL